SamuelEarl/fanny-pack-ui-old/src/routes/get-started/+page.svelte.md

 }
 ```

-Then you can run `npm run lint` to see which files need style formatting and `npm run format` to format those files with Prettier.
+Then, if I kept the default `lint` and `format` scripts in my `package.json`, I could run `npm run lint` to see which files need style formatting and `npm run format` to format those files with Prettier.

 <br>